SVEENASHARMA/PythonProject/README.md

 If we focus solely on the top two categories, Music and Entertainment, we see that the scatter plots are very similar with the relationship between view count and reactions.
 Although, it does suggest that the music category as a stronger % of dislikes and likes when there is a lower view count compared to the entertainment category.

 ## Q3) Is there a difference in viewing habits from 2019 to 2020?
 Did the strict COVID lockdown in early 2020 impact viewer trends?
-Hypothesis: Compared to 2019, YouTube viewing will increase in 2020.
+**Hypothesis**: Compared to 2019, YouTube viewing will increase in 2020.
 The lockdown will not affect the viewer trends because trends will remain consistant regardless social circumstances.

-Actual Result: Based on the various data frames produced, the data suggests that YouTube viewing increased in 2020 compared to 2019.
+**Actual Result**: Based on the various data frames produced, the data suggests that YouTube viewing increased in 2020 compared to 2019.
 This may be due to the stay-at-home orders issued across the world due to the COVID pandemic.The top five videos pulled from the YouTube API datasets in 2019 and 2020 were all largely international videos:

 In 2019, the top five videos:
 1) Telegu News